 It’s practically required to have an iOS device (iPhone or iPad) to get the most out of the KIT.
-For people who are accustomed to Android devices and don’t want to use Apple products, this can be a challenge.
+For people who are accustomed to Android devices or PCs and don’t want to use Apple products, this can be a challenge.

 Fortunately, as I said in a previous section, Full Swing is committed to building on and improving the KIT.
 They are coming out with new features, improvements and optimizations through firmware updates, they’re working on Android compatibility, and they will almost certainly be adding more simulator software integrations in the future.

 Although I wouldn’t have recommended the KIT in 2021, I can recommend it now after their major firmware update for indoor golf.
 Right now, it’s best suited for golfers who want accurate launch monitor performance with plenty of parameters and who value the high-profile endorsement of Tiger Woods.

 Thanks for reading my Full Swing KIT review.
 Are you interested in the KIT?
 Have you tried it already?
 What’s your experience?
 Tell us about it in the comment section below.